-Fig. 6 depicts one possible realization of the combined scheme.
-In a first stage, the MMSE multi-user detection is carried out increasing the SINR at the decoder inputs (switches in inner positions).
-Next, single-user FEC decoding is performed and the signals $\hat{\mathbf{r}}^{(j)}$ of each user are re-constructed and summed up according to (13).
-Due to the fact that the MMSE output suffers from an insufficient channel equalization (refer to section III-A) it is beneficial to use the MMSE filter only once for an improved starting point of the PIC loop.
-Therefore, the interference is subtracted directly from the received vector r.
-In a second stage, the switches are turned to the outer positions and the interference reduced signals are single-user detected and decoded again several times according to section III-B. Thus, the MMSE filter is only working during an initial phase in order to improve the SINR at the decoder inputs.
+This principle drawback can be avoided when the MMSE filter is only used as a catalyst and the PIC loop directly processes the received vector $\mathbf{r}(k)$.
+Figure 10 depicts the corresponding realization.
+In a first stage, linear multiuser detection is carried out increasing the SINR at the decoder inputs (switches in inner positions).
+After providing channel state information, single-user FEC decoding is performed, the signals $\hat{\mathbf{r}}^{(j)}(k)$ of each user are re-constructed and summed up according to (14).
+Then, the interference is not subtracted from the output of the MMSE filter but directly from the received vector $\mathbf{r}(k)$ and J individual single user detectors are inserted.
+In a second stage, the switches are turned to the outer positions and the interference reduced signals are decoded again several times according to section III-B. Thus, the MMSE filter is only working during an initial phase in order to improve the SINR at the decoder inputs.
+In this case, the single user curve is reached after a few PIC iterations (see Figure 9, curves termed 'MMSE-PIC').